zowe/docs-site/docs/user-guide/generate-certificates.md

 ```

 **Note:**
 * `zowe.certificate.keystore.password` has a hardcoded password value.
-However, if you are using `type: PKCS12`, the password field must be the real password.
+If you are using `type: PKCS12`, the password field must be the real password.

+You completed the procedure to generate a JCERACFKS certificate.
 ### Next steps after JCERACFKS setup

 For more information about how to use your JCERACFKS certificate, see [Use JCERACFKS certificates](./use-certificates#use-jceracfks-certificates).